 It was a special day for a special couple and their little girl.

 “We want Kaelin to look back at pictures from our wedding and know about our experience as a family at UAB,” Campbell said.
 “We hope she understands how much we cared for and loved her, and that it meant the world to us to have our wedding take place right there with her.”

 While Kaelin has been in the hospital, Tyler and Rubia have found comfort and care at the Ronald McDonald House.
 Rubia can often be found cooking in the Family Kitchen and she and Tyler are so grateful for their guest room that they cooked dinner one night in March because they wanted to give back.
-The family is continuing forward on their journey for healing and hope Kaelin can be discharged soon.
+The family is continuing forward on their journey and hope Kaelin can be discharged soon.